mctp/crispr-screen/README.md

 # pipeline setup

 1. acquire sgRNA list file for CRISPR library.
 This code was written around a 2 column file (shRNA ID, sequence), which is reformatted by this code to work with MAGeCK.
+An example list `human.sgRNAs.txt` is in the base repo dir.
+    1. if your sgRNA list is already formatted for MAGeCK (sgRNA ID, sgRNA sequence, target/gene name), then you should edit `generate_reference_files.sh` replacing the `gawk` command under `# format for mageck` with something like
+  `cp $ORIG_SGRNA_LIST_FILE $SGRNA_LIST_FILE`
-2. create a sample metadata file (e.g. `sample_metadata.txt`).
+2. create sample metadata file (e.g. `sample_metadata.txt`) and place in base repo dir.
 This should be a 3 column tab-delimited text file with header.
 Column names do not matter, but order and format does.
+Example file in `examples/`.
-  a. col 1 (library) is a library ID
+    1. col 1 (library) is a library ID
-  b. col 2 (sample) is a sample name/alias, preferably something easy to read.
+    2. col 2 (sample) is a sample name/alias, preferably something easy to read.
 But use no spaces and keep it short!
-  c. col 3 (fastqs) is a comma-separated list of fastq files (e.g. `R1.fq.fz,R2.fq.gz`).
+    3. col 3 (fastqs) is a comma-separated list of fastq files (e.g. `R1.fq.fz,R2.fq.gz`).
 Full path or file name accepted (as long as the path to fastqs is specified in `config.sh`).
 Currently, only 2 fastq files are allowed, R1 and R2, so combine in advance where R1 and/or R2 have multiple associated fastq files.
 Todo: remove this constraint.
-3. edit the `config.sh` file.
-Use the example values as a guide and heed the comments.
+3. Copy `config.sh` from 'examples/' to base repo dir.
+Edit values to suit your needs, heeding the comments.

 # run pipeline